Configure Single Sign-On | Teleport

 Teleport users can log in to servers, Kubernetes clusters, databases, web applications, and Windows desktops through their organization's Single Sign-On (SSO) provider.

-- Azure Active Directory (AD): Configure Azure Active Directory SSO for SSH, Kubernetes, databases, desktops and web apps.
+- Teleport Authentication with Azure Active Directory (AD): How to configure Teleport access with Azure Active Directory.

-- Active Directory (ADFS): Configure Windows Active Directory SSO for SSH, Kubernetes, databases, desktops and web apps.
+- Teleport Authentication with Google Workspace (G Suite): How to configure Teleport access with Google Workspace (formerly known as G Suite)

-- Google Workspace: Configure Google Workspace SSO for SSH, Kubernetes, databases, desktops and web apps.
+- Teleport Authentication with Keycloak: How to configure Teleport access with Keycloak

 How Teleport uses SSO